About

 Rebekah in conference with the Women Leaders Network including former President of Ireland, Mary Robinson, Sustainable Energy for All CEO, Damilola Ogunbiyi, CEO of the European Climate Foundation, Laurence Tubiana, and Managing Director at World Resources Institute, Wanjira Maathai, Kigali 2022

 Rebekah lives with her husband Brian in Nairobi, Kenya, where they enjoy music, cooking, outdoor adventure, and traveling together.
-Brian, a finance specialist, is the Investment Director for a major international climate & clean energy fund.
+Brian, a finance specialist, is the Investment Director for CAMCO, a major international climate & clean energy fund.
 Together they are working towards a clean and sustainable future for families like theirs.